Boyhood | When Cinema Captures Real Life

 Filmed in Texas from 2002 to 2014 with the same cast, Boyhood is a twelve-year-long film experiment.
 Indeed, the outstanding feature of the movie is that its cast literally grows and ages on screen before the viewer’s eyes.
 And it does so in an incredibly compact way.
 Boyhood holds a strong connection to the real world and to the truth of human feelings, the reality of existence, and the passage of time.
 After all, it is nothing more than a movie told by time and its continuity.
 The story of a family and the road it has ahead of it.
 With no option to turn back.

 Richard Linklater has made time a central theme of his work and his personal signature.
-Indeed, most of his movies such as Dazed and Confused (1993), the Before trilogy (1995-2013), and Everybody Wants Some!!
-(2016) focus on this topic.
+Indeed, most of his movies, such as Dazed and Confused (1993), the Before trilogy (1995-2013), and Everybody Wants Some!!
+(2016), focus on this theme.

 Boyhood covers twelve years of the life of Mason Jr. (Ellar Coltrane), from ages six to eighteen, starting in elementary school and ending when he enters college.
 Along with him are his older sister Samantha (Lorelei Linklater) and their divorced parents Mason Sr. (Ethan Hawke) and Olivia (Patricia Arquette).
 The viewer follows Mason Jr.’s childhood and adolescence, his relationship with his sister, and their parents’ different life choices.